fadden/CiderPress2/ndocs/Manual-cp2.md

 large collection of archives.

 The `--classic` output roughly matches that of the MDC program included with the original CiderPress.
-It only displays the contents of disk images.
-It can open disk images stored in ZIP or gzip archives, but only if they have a single member, and cannot read .SDK files stored there.
-WOZ images are skipped.
-(This option primarily exists to facilitate comparisons with the original program.
-It will likely be removed at some point.)
+The option is now deprecated, and will be removed.

 Options:
- - `--classic`
  - `--depth={shallow,subvol,max}`
  - `--fast-scan`, `--no-fast-scan`
  - `--mac-zip`, `--no-mac-zip`